THE HIDDEN HAND OF GOD

 what I had done.
 There was not a

-person in this school whose respect was
+single person in this school whose

-more important to me.
-In a manner similar to Mrs.
+In a manner similar to Mrs. Ballantyne,

-to Mr. Salls from the moment I first met
+powerfully drawn to Mr. Salls from the

-him in my Freshman
+moment I first met him in my Freshman

 year of high school.
 I would not

 call him a father figure.
-He
+He was

-was too remote for that.
-However
+too remote for that.
+However he

-he was definitely my favorite person to
+was definitely my favorite person to

-study.
+analyze.
 A brilliant teacher who

 carried himself with the same dignity as